 But by and large, you don't need them.
 Just keep flipping the ones you have.

-3) You need new o-rings when yogurt: GFCI tripping, runaway heating, steam tubes hissing, water puddle under machine.
+3) You need new o-rings when you get: GFCI tripping, runaway heating, steam tubes hissing, water puddle under machine.
 These are all caused by the same thing... the o-rings on the boiler tops letting steam pass and wetting the control board under the lid.

 Sounds terrible.
 "This machine is a disposable appliance grade POS" Right?
 Wrong.
 Has nothing to do with faulty electronics.
 The electronics on this machine are actually amazingly robust.
 And Easy fix, almost free.
 OR easily preventable if you choose that route by changing your o-rings every year or so like La Marzocco.
 What is happening is that common silicone #007 o-rings sealing the 4mm PTFE water tubes into the top of the steam boiler need replacement.
 Once the insides dry out and you have fixed the leaks with new o-rings, normal operation resumes.
 A bag of 100 of these size #007 o-rings is $9.99 on Amazon.
 Your children will be dead of old age before you run out.
 Detailed thread:https://www.coffeegeek.com/forums/espre ...
 603#716603